 Dr. Karen Rotabi joined our faculty in August, coming to us from her previous position at the United Arab Emirates University where she was one of the founding faculty for graduate social work education; eventually Rotabi coordinated the MSW program.
 This was a groundbreaking program in the Arab Gulf and the experience was truly remarkable.
 Rotabi’s background in social work education also includes her previous faculty positions at Virginia Commonwealth University and the University of North Carolina at Chapel Hill.
 Rotabi has worked in social work education for well over a decade.
-Teaching across the curriculum is important and this semester Rotabi instructs Generalist Practice One as well as Field Practicum Seminar; these courses are helping her learn about our local social service organizations/field settings.
+Teaching across the mist/curriculum is important and this semester Rotabi instructs Generalist Practice One as well as Field Practicum Seminar; these courses are helping her learn about our local social service organizations/field settings.

 In the Spring, she will be teaching Organization and Community Practice.
 Her own practice background is in child protection, beginning with work at the county level in permanency planning and adoptions.
 Today she is an internationally recognized expert in intercountry adoption, alternative care strategies for children including foster care as well as systems development from a child rights perspective.
 Her most recent co-authored book was published this year, entitled From Intercountry Adoption to Global Surrogacy: A Human Rights History and New Fertility Frontiers.
 Rotabi received her PhD in social work from the University of North Carolina at Chapel Hill (2005) and her Masters of Social Work (1994) and Masters of Public Health (1995) from the University of South Carolina.
 View Rotabi’s publications.